-Chris E. Vargas will be the artist-in-residence through the Department of Education and Public Engagement’s Fall 2018 R&D Season.
+“MOTHA and Chris E. Vargas: Consciousness Razing—The Stonewall Re-Memorialization Project” will be the exhibition and residency presented through the Department of Education and Public Engagement’s Fall 2018 R&D Season: Generation.

 Fifth Floor Visit Us

-With wry humor and incisive critique, Vargas parodies mainstream social and institutional codes to reimagine queer and trans experience and representation.
-Vargas is the founder of the Museum of Transgender Hirstory & Art (MOTHA), a semi-fictional institution that serves as a malleable platform for exhibiting transgender art and hirstory.
-Taking up the contested legacy of the word “history,” Vargas notes that “for millennia, the patriarchy has had versions of history; for a few years in the 1970s, some white feminists had herstory; but it hasn’t been until now that transgender people have finally had a gender-neutral hirstory all their own.”
+With wry humor and incisive critique, Chris E. Vargas parodies mainstream social and institutional codes to reimagine how queer and trans experiences are represented.
+Vargas is the founder of the Museum of Transgender Hirstory & Art (MOTHA), a semi-fictional, transient institution that serves as a platform for exhibiting trans history and cultural production.
+His project takes up the contested legacy of the word history: Vargas notes that “for millennia, the patriarchy has had versions of history; for a few years in the 1970s, some white feminists had herstory; but it hasn’t been until now that transgender people have finally had a gender-neutral hirstory all their own.”

-At the New Museum, Vargas will continue work on his project Transgender Hirstory in 99 Objects (2015–ongoing), a visual and material exploration of significant artifacts in the history of transgender communities.
-A creative and critical exploration of LGBTQI archives, Vargas’s ongoing project takes the form of exhibitions (of which this will be the fifth), publications, and touring performances in which the artist appears as the Executive Director of MOTHA.
+At the New Museum, Vargas continues work on his project Transgender Hirstory in 99 Objects (2015–ongoing), a visual and material exploration of significant artifacts in the history of transgender communities.
+Major museums often present one hundred objects from their collections to construct “definitive” historical narratives; in his series, Vargas riffs on this convention, purposefully presenting ninety-nine or fewer objects to emphasize the forever-incomplete task of representing history.
+A creative and critical exploration of LGBTQI archives, Vargas’s project takes the form of exhibitions (of which this is the fifth), publications, and touring performances in which the artist appears as the Executive Director of MOTHA.